GET INVOLVED

 2. PiA understands you.
 We actually like your stories and want to hear them.
 Spare your family or your friends, support PiA.
 (Mom, Daddy's telling the Tunghai stories again...)

 3. PiA will spend your money well.
-At an operating budget of $243,000, PiA sends 110 year-long fellows and 15 summer interns to Asia at an average cost of $3,500.
-Did you really need the deluxe version of the George Forman grill?
+At an operating budget of $1,000,000, PiA sends 150 fellows and interns to Asia at an average cost of $6,500.
+Do you really need the deluxe version of the George Forman grill?

 5. PiA matters now more than ever.
 The cultural bridges that we have built person-to-person for over a century uniquely position PiA to take advantage of growing opportunities in Asia and to foster understanding amongst cultures.
 Such understanding is as important as it has ever been.
-In the words of Juliana Gamble '99, "how lucky we are to have discovered what a small world it is - and what a big part an organization like PiA can play in it."
+In the words of Juliana Gamble '99, "How lucky we are to have discovered what a small world it is -- and what a big part an organization like PiA can play in it."
+Sing it, sister.

-PiA Alumni play a significant role in the continued advancement of PiA and our programs by contributing their talents, connections and resources in many ways including:
+PiA alumni play a crucial role in the continued advancement of PiA and our programs by contributing their talents, connections and resources in many ways.
+To support PiA and help us continue our 121-year legacy, you can:

 X